 If you’re tired from drinking the night before, you may also find yourself sleeping in later than normal.
 Naturally, this will alter your weigh-in time.

-If you avoid these eight common culprits that cause you to gain weight overnight, then you’ll see your weight stabilize (or drop) in no time.
+If you avoid these twelve common culprits that cause you to gain weight overnight, then you’ll see your weight stabilize (or drop) in no time.

-But remember, some of these things variables are actually healthy, so don’t worry too much if you occasionally see your weight fluctuate.
+But remember, some of these things causes are actually healthy, so don’t worry too much if you occasionally see your weight fluctuate.
 It’ll go back to normal soon!

 What other questions do you have about why you’re gaining weight overnight?
 Ask them below.